Biography

 Ben is a creative improviser and pop musician and has supported notable artists such as Tom Walker, Bernie Marsden (Whitesnake), Roger Hodgson (Supertramp), Rick Wakeman (Yes), Tony Hadley (Spandau Ballet).
 Ben’s recent co-write of ‘Not In My Name’, a rock song featuring guitar legend Bernie Marsden received airtime on BBC radio and LBC radio featured a live interview with Ben following its release.

+As an author for Hal Leonard, he has written a number of publications published worldwide.
+He has recently released 'The Piano Scale Book', Hal Leonard’s flagship new scale method, which makes scales and arpeggios easier to learn than ever before.
 His arrangement of ‘Hatikvah’ (published by Hal Leonard) is currently featured on the ABRSM grade 8 violin and Trinity grade 7 syllabus.

 Ben is also the artistic creator of ScaleTracks - his own iOS app featuring backing tracks for scales and arpeggios.
 Designed to make scales and arpeggios a more enjoyable, musical experience, ScaleTracks features over 1000 backing tracks in many different genres from Dubstep to Baroque.
 The app has received highly positive reviews in BBC Music Magazine, The Strad and Music Teacher Magazine, among others.